 |Materials + Install||$130 – $350||$190 – $550|

-Adding basic vertical blinds to sliding glass doors costs $20 to $150 on average, while plantation shutters cost $700 to $1,500 or $20 to $45 per square foot to install.
+Adding basic vertical blinds to sliding glass doors costs $20 to $150 on average.
+Plantation shutters cost $150 to $800 per pair of 2 shutters with installation.
 Prices vary depending on quality, size, and type.

 Sliding glass doors with built-in blinds cost $800 to $2,500 on average, not including installation.
 Since they contain blinds sealed in between the interior and exterior glass panes, they have the following unique benefits: